apache/logging-flume/source/sphinx/source.rst

 Copy the commit hash of the commit you just made.
 Then::

-    $ git checkout flume-1.4 (or the current release branch)
+    $ git checkout flume-1.9 (or the current release branch)
     $ git pull
     $ git cherry-pick <commit hash of the commit you made> (This should get committed immediately).

 Now push to both trunk and the release branch::

     $ git push -u origin trunk
-    $ git push -u origin flume-1.4
+    $ git push -u origin flume-1.9

-For more details, please read: `Git at Apache <https://git-wip-us.apache.org/>`_.
-Please read the `Common Errors page <https://git-wip-us.apache.org/docs/common-errors.html>`_ if you face any problems.
+For more details, please read: `Git at Apache <https://gitbox.apache.org/>`_.

 The committer should make sure the commits are pushed to both branches.
 Please make sure all commits to the release branch are fast forward commits and there are no merge commits on the release branch.